| Trichoderma asperellum strain T34 |

 |

 Mycelium consist of irregular, filamentous branched hypae.
-Typical growth pattern for imperfect fungi |
+It has a typical growth pattern for imperfect fungi with only asexual reproduction.
+Good ability to colonise plant roots.
+Optimum growth at <36 DegC.
+No growth expected above this temperature. |

 |